 Internships and vacation schemes can often lead to a permanent job or a place on a graduate scheme.
-This is because many vacancies are filled by those who’ve already worked for the company as an undergraduate, possibly through spending a year in industry.
+This is because many vacancies are filled by those who've already worked for the company during their undergraduate studies, possibly by spending a year in industry.

 To find work placements and internships, search for work experience.
 Alternatively, visit individual company websites or your university's careers service.

 How do I find a graduate job in finance?

 This will depend on your degree of specialism and the environment you'd like to work in.
 For a career in accountancy, you may be looking to work within a company's finance department or provide financial services to clients.
 One route to take is to seek a training contract with an employer while you study for an appropriate accounting qualification.